 Read The Black Sea's investigation into the murky history of the Football Leaks family

-The Arifs became partners with President Erdogan's childhood friend, Sitki Ayan, on a failed Iran-Turkey-Europe gas pipeline
+The Arifs became partners with Turkish President Erdogan's childhood friend, Sitki Ayan, on a failed Iran-Turkey-Europe gas pipeline

 This partnership now includes futher multi-billion deals backed by Erdogan, including exclusive contracts to sell natural gas and electricity from Iran and Turkmenistan

 Arifs discussed paying millions to get Real Madrid to perform for Turkmenistan president in the hope this would facilitate the energy deal.

 Even though the Savarona yacht prostitution scandal supplied an abundance of unwanted attention in Turkey, where citizens are mostly conservative and Muslim, it seems it did not dampen the Arifs' appeal to the country's privileged elite, including those within President Erdogan’s inner circle.